Climate change in Canada

-Climate change in Canada has had large impacts on the country's environment and landscapes.
+Climate change is greatly impacting Canada's environment and landscapes.
+Extreme weather has become more frequent and severe because of the continued release of greenhouse gases into the atmosphere.
 The number of climate change–related events, such as the 2021 British Columbia Floods and an increasing number of forest fires, has become an increasing concern over time.
-Canada's annual average temperature over land has warmed by 1.7 degrees Celsius since 1948.
-The rate of warming is even higher in Canada's north, the Prairies, and northern British Columbia.
-The country's precipitation has increased in recent years and extreme weather events have become more common.
+Canada's annual average temperature over land warmed by 1.7 C-change between 1948 and 2016.
+The rate of warming is highest in Canada's north, the Prairies, and northern British Columbia.
+The country's precipitation has increased in recent years and wildfires expanded from seasonal events to year-round threats.

-Canada is currently the world's 10th largest greenhouse gas emitter, and has a long history of producing industrial emissions going back to the late 19th century.
-In 2019 transport and oil and gas extraction together emitted over half of the total.
-Canada's fossil fuel extraction industry has increased its greenhouse gas emissions by 21.6% since 1990.
+As of 2022, Canada was the world's 11th highest emitter of carbon dioxide (CO2) and as of 2021 the 7th highest emitter of greenhouse gases.
+Canada has a long history of producing industrial emissions going back to the late 19th century.
+In 2022 transport, oil and gas extraction, and fugitive emissions together emitted 82% of the country's total emissions.
+From 1990 to 2022, GHG emissions from conventional oil production increased by 24%, those from multi-stage fracturing techniques increased by 56%, and emissions from oil sands production increased by 467%.
+This has led to criticism against Canada for committing to reducing greenhouse emissions while supporting its oil and gas industry.

-Canada is committed to reducing its greenhouse gas (GHG) emissions by 30% below 2005 levels by 2030 under the Paris Agreement.
-In July 2021, Canada enhanced the Paris Agreement plans with a new goal of reducing emissions by 40–45% below 2005 levels by 2030.
+Canada committed to reducing its greenhouse gas (GHG) emissions by 30% below 2005 levels by 2030 under the Paris Agreement.
+In July 2021, Canada enhanced the Paris Agreement plans with a new goal of reducing emissions by 40–45% below 2005 levels by 2030, enacting the Canadian Net-Zero Emissions Accountability Act.
+In 2019, the House of Commons voted to declare a national climate emergency in Canada.
 Several climate change mitigation policies have been implemented in the country, such as carbon pricing, emissions trading and climate change funding programs.
-In 2019, the House of Commons voted to declare a national climate emergency in Canada.

 Greenhouse gas emissions

-Climate change is the result of greenhouse gas emission, which are produced by human activity.
-Canada is currently the world's 7th largest greenhouse gas emitter.
-In 2018, of all the G20 countries, Canada was second only to Saudi Arabia for greenhouse gas emissions per capita.
-Indeed, in 2018, Canada dumped a total of 729 million tons of carbon dioxide equivalent (Mt COeq) into the atmosphere.
-This represents a minuscule decrease from 730 Mt COeq in 2005, but a large increase from 602 Mt COeq in 1990.

-Furthermore, Canada has one of the heaviest climate debt in the world.
-Indeed, the country has a very long history of producing industrial greenhouse gas emissions.
-Canada is the 10th heaviest cumulative emitter at 65,000 Mt.
-The WRI's Climate Analysis Indicators Tool estimates that, between 1950 and 2000, Canada had the highest Greenhouse gas emissions per capita of any first world countries.